srirampc/dot-config/README.md

 Configuration files for :

-- neovim/lunarvim (lvim)
+- neovim/astrovim (avim/)
 - specific LSPs (lsp_config)
 - vim in Windows (win)
 - tmux (tmux)
 - bash (bash)

+## Notes

-I no longer use `fish` as it causes significant slowdown with many neovim packages.
+- No longer using `fish` because it causes significant slowdown with many neovim packages.
+- Changed from lunarvim to astrovim as it satisfies most requirements.